nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### How to use a CLI?
 Just type your command in the command box with the format we have provided.
 Simple as that!
 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-You can type the command keyword and leave the details blank and click enter to access the teamplte so you don't have to remember all the details!<br>
+You can type the command keyword and leave the details blank and click enter to access the template so you don't have to remember all the details!<br>
 </div>